 REPORTING

-Detailed procedure for HAZOP and LOPA Review will be submitted within one week after award of the project.

-Draft HAZOP and LOPA Review reports for each unit (i.e., one report each for Unit 11, Unit 12, Unit 21, Unit 42 and Utilities) will be prepared to include all the findings and recommendations from the study sessions.
+Draft HAZOP and LOPA Review reports and Preliminary SIL classification Report for each unit (i.e., one report each for Unit 20, Hot Oil Furnace (Unit 55 – 56), Unit 40, Unit 46, Unit 80, Unit 60, Unit 61, Unit 51, Unit 81, and Unit 82) will be prepared to include all the findings and recommendations from the study sessions.
 Study worksheets and other records such as marked up P&ID etc. will be attached to the reports.
 First draft of the reports will be submitted within one week after the completion of the respective studies.
-The final reports will be submitted within one week after receiving one set of consolidated set of comments from Technip/ Owner.
+The final reports will be submitted within one week after receiving one set of consolidated comments from Technip/ Owner.

 Study Schedule

-6IRESC has reviewed the duration proposed by Technip based on the PFDs for Unit 11, Unit 12, Unit 21 (ARU, SWS & HC section), Unit 42, Unit 56 and Utilities provided.
-The tentative duration for HAZOP and LOPA Review studies estimated by IRESC based on previous experience on similar units is presented in the Table 7.1:
+Based on our review of PFDs, we have estimated the following duration presented in the Table 6.1.

-Table 66.1 Tentative workshop study duration proposed by Technip & IRESC
+Table 6.1 Tentative workshop study duration proposed by Technip & IRESC